Explore

 Product management responsibilities

-• Setting a product vision and strategy that is differentiated and delivers unique value based on customer demands.
-This includes defining personas and analyzing market and competitive conditions.
+• Setting a product vision and strategy that is differentiated and delivers unique value based on customer demands: This includes defining personas and analyzing market and competitive conditions.
+Using a business model template, like the one that is pictured below, can help you capture assumptions about your market, analyze the state of your business, and plan for new opportunities.

-• Defining what the product team will deliver and the timeline for implementation.
-This includes creating a release plan, capturing actionable feedback and ideas, and prioritizing features.
+• Defining what the product team will deliver and the timeline for implementation: This includes creating a release plan, capturing actionable feedback and ideas, and prioritizing features.

 Top

-Product manager skills
+Product management skills

 Top